caplod/refinerycms-downloads/readme.md

     bundle install
     rails generate refinerycms_downloads
     rake db:migrate

+In Settings the role 'superuser_can_assign_roles' has to be true.
+Then add a User and give him Role access Downloads.

 Then add the following lines to your ApplicationController in order to redirect Users to the Downloadpage after logging in

     # redirect for private users